the-answerai/jira-mcp/README.md

 A Model Context Protocol (MCP) server implementation that provides access to JIRA data with relationship tracking, optimized data payloads, and data cleaning for AI context windows.

+ℹ️ There is a separate MCP server [for Confluence](https://github.com/cosmix/confluence-mcp)

 ## Features

 - Search JIRA issues using JQL (maximum 50 results per request)